New-Frontier-Craft/New-Frontier-Craft/README.md

 # New-Frontier-Craft #
 _Note, this documentation has been written for use with Windows.
-Later documentation will be added for using an NFC workspace on non-Windows operating systems_
+Later documentation will be added for using an NFC workspace on non-Windows operating systems.
+For now, it's recommended if trying to build NFC on a non-Windows OS that the user use [Wine](https://en.wikipedia.org/wiki/Wine_(software)._

 ## Setup Part 1 - MCP Setup ##
 - MCP Download: http://www.mediafire.com/file/03d94f13c9ulj5a/mcp43.zip/file